 Image: Setting up our Refresh Flowers booth this morning for HCA Hospice Care 'Family Foto Fair' , from Refresh Flowers Facebook page

-…especially items that hold significance to you.
-This could be anything from your wooden signage hanging on the back of your solemnisation chairs to the jar of hearts filled with messages from your guests, seeing them around your new home is a nice reminder of the day.
+Whether its your wooden signage hanging on the back of your solemnisation chairs to the jar of hearts filled with messages from your guests, seeing them around your new home is a nice reminder of the day.

 4. Leave them your wedding venue or vendors